 In July and August 2015, holders of \$21.0 million principal amount of our 2020 Convertible Notes elected to convert the principal into 3,333,319 shares of common stock.
 In addition, the Interest Make-Whole Payment was settled with shares of common stock, at our election, resulting in the issuance of 530,072 additional shares of common stock.
 As a result of these conversions, we no longer have an obligation to repay the principal or make cash interest payments on the 2020 Convertible Notes.

-In February 2015, we completed our IPO and concurrent note offering and in March 2015, the underwriters exercised common stock and notes overallotment options resulting in aggregate net proceeds to us of approximately \$55.4 million.
+In the first quarter of 2015, we completed our IPO and concurrent offering of the 2020 Convertible Notes resulting in aggregate net proceeds to us of approximately \$55.4 million.